 The result is a pattern that Gallup research on Australian workforce engagement consistently identifies: professionals who feel they are growing report higher job satisfaction, stronger motivation, and significantly lower intention to leave their roles.
 Professionals who do not feel they are growing feel stuck, undervalued, and increasingly disengaged regardless of how well their current role pays or how stable it feels.

 Career development is the engine that makes career growth possible.
 It is the deliberate, continuous investment in the skills, knowledge, relationships, and reputation that expand your professional capability and create the conditions for opportunity.
-It does not happen by accident.
+Career Development does not happen by accident.
 It does not happen by doing your job well and waiting for someone to notice.
 It happens when you treat your own development as a professional responsibility rather than an occasional activity you get to when everything else is done.

 This guide covers every dimension of professional career development: how to identify your skill gaps strategically, how to build a personal development plan you will actually use, how to find and work with a mentor, how to develop leadership and soft skills deliberately, how to build a personal brand that opens doors, how to use performance reviews as a development tool, how to stay relevant as your industry changes, and how to make your employer invest in your growth alongside your own efforts.